OpenCTI-Platform/docs/docs/administration/audit/overview.md

 ### Basic knowledge

 The basic knowledge refers to all STIX data knowledge inside OpenCTI.
-Every create/update/delete actions on that knowledge is accessible through the history.
+Every create/update/delete action on that knowledge is accessible through the history.
 That basic activity is handled by the history manager and can also be found directly on each entity.

 ### Extended knowledge